Mageh533/wos_mgs4/README.md

 1. Desync on multiplayer (when playing animations as well), maybe make the functions shared?
 1. Mk2 on ttt, fix slot
-1. Moving backwards when grabbing on its own
 1. Hitboxes on npcs missmatching
-1. Stuck check is causing npcs to wobble back and forwards

 TODO EXTRA FEATURES: